 5. Pick on-trend powdery pastels

 Decorating with pastel shades needn’t mean going entirely pale.
-Create an accent wall in a darker color, such as the deep blue, to balance lighter tones.
-To add depth, introduce subtle textures with wool upholstery and curtains and rugs in patterned weaves.
+Create an accent wall in a darker color, such as a deep blue, to balance lighter tones.
+To add depth, introduce subtle textures with wool upholstery, drapes and rugs in patterned weaves.

 6. Create a traditional feel with berry shades